All of your home heating options are explained

 Heat pumps also double as air conditioners.
 When set in reverse, they remove heat and moisture from your home’s indoor air and release it into the outdoor air, or underground.

-• Low operation cost.
-Because heat pumps are so efficient, they’re about 1/3 the cost to operate compared to a propane furnace or boiler and will save a homeowner a few hundred dollars each winter compared to using natural gas or electric furnace.
+- Low operation cost.
+Because heat pumps are so efficient, they’re about 1/3 the cost to operate compared to a propane furnace or boiler and will save a homeowner a few hundred dollars each winter compared to using natural gas or electric furnaces.
 Also, natural gas prices are on the rise.

 A lot of older homes and apartments in the U.S. are often heated with a traditional boiler or radiator system.
 There are two types of boiler systems: true steam boilers and modern radiator systems.